zbentley/puppet-bolt-template/README.md

 - Invocation must be performed on a MacOS host running MacOS 11 or better.
 - The [Homebrew](https://brew.sh/) package manager must be installed and working on the host.
 - Python 3.5 or better must be available on `PATH` with the command `python3`.

+### For Targets

+Hosts that Bolt will manage must be network-accessible via the settings configured in `inventory.yaml` (see the [bolt inventory documentation](https://puppet.com/docs/bolt/latest/inventory_files.html) for more info).
+This module has been tested to succesfully manage MacOS (ARM and x86), and Linux (Debian and Amazon Linux) hosts.

 ## Usage